Sezalsaundarya11/Array/README.md

 # Array
-All types of array questions with simplified and different method solutions
+All types of array questions with different & simplified methods to find  solutions

-Q1. reverse the array
-Q2. find min max element in array